SofiaSaeedAhmed/Brick-Breaker-Game/README.md

 Communicate any unexpected challenges or issues you encountered during the assignment.
 Describe how you addressed or attempted to resolve them.

+**1- Gold Ball background**
+In the method, `updateGoldBallEffect()`, it is written that if the Gold ball has stayed from 5 seconds, it should be converted back to the normal ball.
+Even tho the gold ball goes back to normal ball and the functionality also changes from gold ball to normal ball, the problem is that sometimes the goldRoot is not removed so the background stays until the next level comes.
+This problem should not come as I have coded `root.getStyleClass().remove("goldRoot");` and `ball.setFill(new ImagePattern(new Image("ball.png")));` one after the other, so if one picture is changing the background should also be changed.
+The functionality of the game however is not affected and it runs smoothly.

+I tried my best to fix this error but it still occurs sometimes.